 Eagle Saints

-This is soaring far above our earthly troubles, with little effort or labor on our part.
+This is soaring far above our earthly troubles, without effort or labor on our part.
 The spirit lifts us as we worship, praise, and adore our Lord.
-We can learn to rest in Him as His spirit lifts us up into the heavenlies.
-Years ago, God gave me a song about this, and these words still teach me:
+We learn to rest in Him as His spirit lifts us up into the heavenlies.
+Years ago, God gave me a song about this, and these words still ring within as His truth:

 There’s a place in the Lord that brings His rest